akritisingh-tech/as-teams/README.md

 # as-teams

-*A real-time Audio, Video Communication System along with the text and sharing feature*.
+[x]A real-time Audio, Video Communication System along with the text and sharing feature

 #Backend
 npm i